matteocrippa/awesome-swift/README.md

 * [SwiftGif](https://github.com/bahlo/SwiftGif) - A small UIImage extension with gif support
 * [Toucan](https://github.com/gavinbunney/Toucan) - Image processing api
 * [UIImageView-BetterFace-Swift](https://github.com/croath/UIImageView-BetterFace-Swift) - autoresize images and if any face discovered refine the position of the image.
-* [ImagePicker](https://github.com/hyperoslo/ImagePicker) - A nicely designed and super easy to use ImagePicker.

 ### Keyboard
 *Do you want to create your own customized keyboard?
 Here are some interesting resources*